CalilDrissi/dev-reports/CSS - Truong portfolio.md

 what can I do better -- advice for my next project.

 1. writing the html markup on my own from scratch makes it easier to build.
+2. write every section first in the html markup